-Click to preview and buy digital or physical copies.
+Click to listen and buy digital or physical copies.

 "The three songs — 'Fall In,' 'The Worst,' and 'The Big Reveal' — are beautifully crafted power-pop driven songs with elements of 1970s rock and 1980s new wave.
 A fantastic guitar lead screams off the title track, while 'The Worst' features a roaming bass line, setting the bouncing groove, and 'The Big Reveal' is an infectious sing-along." -- Innocent Words Magazine